 5. Anvil’s Storage Utilities

 Anvil’s Storage Utilities is well-known for comprehensively putting drives through their pace.
 It runs a complete sequential and random read/write test on your storage system and provides a detailed output, including response time, IOPS, etc. Apart from this, other functions include a screenshot saver, information tab, etc.

 6. Blackmagic Disk Speed Test

 The Blackmagic Disk Speed Test is pretty much a handy one.
-This easy-to-use program is actually used for measuring the disk performance and provides quick output.
-All you need to do is click on the start button, and it will start the process.
-It performs the disk speed test with large blocks of data to produce more accurate results.
+This easy-to-use program is used for measuring disk performance and provides quick output.
+All you need to do is click on the start button to start the process.
+It performs the disk speed test with large data blocks to produce more accurate results.

 Now perform fast disk speed tests on your storage system using the single click feature of Parkdale.
 This software is well-known for performing read/write tests on your hard disks, CD-ROM, etc. Plus, it provides you with speed in kilobytes, megabytes, and gigabytes.

 8. HD Tune

 Ultimately, we will wrap up with the HD Tune, a popular benchmarking and diagnostic utility tool.
-Unfortunately, however, the software didn’t receive any updates for long.
-But it is still accepted to work fine with all the features it has got.
+Unfortunately, however, the software didn’t receive any updates for a long.
+But it is still accepted to work fine with all its features.